 If there are companies who want to know more about quantum and work in the industry, they give them a detailed plan of what they can do to bring their business up to speed, along with the requisite resources.

 Qureca organized an event called Quantum Latino, which was the first large quantum event in Latin America.
 It was designed to bring the world’s attention to the Latin American quantum community and to have investments from businesses worldwide.

 It was a 3-day event with 60 speakers that brought together entrepreneurs, start-ups, researchers, and industry collaborators to network, connect, and learn from the industry leaders.
 About the event, David Marshall, the marketing assistant at Qureca, mentioned, “It had 44 talks throughout the event.
 We had companies and academics from the Latin American region hold talks about their research.
 We also had some panels and practical sessions throughout the event.”

-Besides this, they also organized a Quantum Technologies Careers Fair to help connect leading employers with ambitious talent.
+Besides this, they also organized a Quantum Technologies Virtual Career Fair to help connect leading employers with ambitious talent.
 The companies could communicate about their workflow and support the applicants with networking.

 Challenges (and Solutions)

 Challenge 1: Humanizing the event and virtual career fair experience